Last updated on January 31st, 2023

 |Window seal replacement cost (materials)||£5 - £10||£7.50|

-The total window seal replacement cost is likely to be between £25 and £80.
+The total window seal replacement cost is likely to be between £125 - £180, including the call-out fee.

 With many different shapes and sizes of windows, the cost to reseal windows will vary.
 If you want to calculate “reseal windows costs” then you should consider:

-- Number of window seals to replace: As you’d expect, resealing windows costs more with every extra window seal that needs replacing.
+- The number of window seals to replace: As you’d expect, resealing windows costs more with every extra window seal that needs replacing.
 The bigger the job, the bigger the cost.

 - Type of sealant used: Along with silicone sealant, other sealants are also available including latex, oil-based asphalt and butyl rubber.
 The type of sealant will also affect the cost.